Faster Algorithms for Sparse ILP and Hypergraph Multi-Packing/Multi-Cover Problems: Results on Sparse ILP Problems and the Related Work

-Due to the works \cite{BrunchWidthILP} and \cite{FPT_ILP_Optimality_Fomin} of Cunningham \& Geelen and Fomin et al., the parameter $k$ in the term $\bigl(\|b\|_{\infty}+1\bigr)^k$ can be replaced by stronger parameters $2 \omega$ or $\rho + 1$, where $\omega$ is the branch-width and $\rho$ is the path-width of the column matroid of $A$.
+\end{proposition} Due to the works \cite{BrunchWidthILP} and \cite{FPT_ILP_Optimality_Fomin} of Cunningham \& Geelen and Fomin et al., the parameter $k$ in the term $\bigl(\|b\|_{\infty}+1\bigr)^k$ can be replaced by stronger parameters $2 \omega$ or $\rho + 1$, where $\omega$ is the branch-width and $\rho$ is the path-width of the column matroid of $A$.

-The approach, which is most important for us, is based on the notion of the \emph{hereditary discrepancy of $A$}. \begin{definition} For a matrix $A \in \RR^{k \times n}$, \emph{its discrepancy and its hereditary discrepancy} is defined by the formulas
+The approach, which is most important for us in this Subsection, is based on the notion of the \emph{hereditary discrepancy of $A$}. \begin{definition} For a matrix $A \in \RR^{k \times n}$, \emph{its discrepancy and its hereditary discrepancy} are defined by the formulas